 The Jacob’s Pillow Archives document the history of the Festival and School and the artists who have taken part in these activities, with particular emphasis on Ted Shawn, Ted Shawn’s Men Dancers, and the Denishawn Company.Learn More

-Observe The School
+The School on Stage

 Visit The School at Jacob's Pillow and observe dancers in classes and rehearsals as they work with world-renowned artist faculty.
 Saturday evenings throughout the Festival, watch them perform as part of the Inside/Out Performance Series.Learn More